 Understand the difficulties you are facing

-Most people face challenges in their life at some time.
-However sometimes the challenges become too much and you can feel helpless and overwhelmed.
+Most people face challenges in their life at some point.
+However, sometimes the challenges become too much and you can feel helpless and overwhelmed.
 It could be anxiety over the uncertainty over the future, stress in work, loss of a loved one, depression, or problems in your relationship.

-Counselling can be of great support for you if you are experiencing difficulties in your life and talking to a counsellor will help you find clarity and a way out of feeling helpless.
+Counselling can be of great support for you if you are experiencing such difficulties and talking to a therapist will help you find clarity and a way out of feeling helpless.

 By talking in a free and open way, which is often not possibly with friends and family, you are given the opportunity to grow and find options that you may not have considered before.
-The counsellor may help you look at the options and help you decide the best way forward for you.
+It is not necessary to delve into your past and during counselling you will be able to explore and get the tools you need in order to move forward.

 What you can expect